rcmdnk/sd_cl/README.md

 By the default, 20 directories are kept as a history.

-You can choose from the history by using `cl -c` and go there.
+You can choose from the history by using

+    $ cl -c

 This command invokes a selection tool defined by `SD_CL_TOOL`, one of installed selection tools or shell interactive selection.